 The series also creates awareness and is educational with regards to the LGBTQ community and art in general.
 A friend of mine and a vigorous fan of the show expressed how it has moved him to tears, but also how genuinely entertaining it is, with the well-honed wit the queens develop, and the overarching sass.
 After all, Drag Race isn't just about looks, it's about "charisma, uniqueness, nerve, and talent."

 Coming home, India has seen forms of drag in its dance forms like Kathakali.
-But of course, drag queens are usually stigmatised here.
+But drag queens are usually stigmatised here.
 Alex Mathew is one who succeeded regardless.
 After re-watching Mrs. Doubtfire, the then 25-year-old actor and singer found his calling in drag.

 Born into an orthodox Christian family in Kerala, his new persona Mayamma left him estranged from his parents for over a year.
 However, his inspiration for creating a woman like Mayamma, who watched her mother suffer from domestic violence, was her own mother Renu, who has helped many women like Mayamma’s mother leave their situations.